SPS Rules and Regulations of Student Conduct

 Prohibited and restricted conduct includes, but is not limited to:

-• Failure to comply to the reasonable request or instruction of a university staff member or emergency personnel acting in an official capacity
+- Failure to comply with the request or instruction of a university official or emergency personnel acting in an official capacity

 Scope of the Code of Conduct

 The Student Handbook and SPS Conduct Policies apply to the following situations.
-SPS reserves the right to investigate and resolve reports of alleged misconduct occurring from the time of a student’s application for admission through the actual awarding of a degree or completion of a course or program (even if the conduct is not discovered until after completion of program or course of study), including, but not limited to:
+SPS reserves the right to investigate and resolve reports of alleged misconduct occurring from the date a student receives notification of admission through the actual awarding of a degree or completion of a course or program (even if the conduct is not discovered until after completion of program or course of study), including, but not limited to:

 Student Conduct Processes